lofar-astron/factor/docs/source/parset.rst

     target_radius_arcmin
         Radius in arcmin of a circular region that encloses the target source (to ensure that it falls entirely within a single facet; no default).
+Note that :term:`check_edges` must be True for the facet boundaries to be adjusted.

     target_has_own_facet
         The target can be placed in a facet of its own.
 In this case, it will